rwxrob/notes/Chronic inflammation cured.md

 - I can ride in the rain without worry
 - I don't have to worry about getting ribbed for not streaming every day
-- I don't have to answer questions and feign interest
+- I don't have to answer questions, feign interest, or even talk
+- I don't have pollen attacks from talking too much while riding
 - I can ride trails that don't have mobile signal
 - I save $3600 per year (the cost of a new bike or wheel set)
+- I gain hours back in my life not setting up stream stuff
+- I get _way_ more done whether it be writing or my lab
-- I can focus on helping a highly curate group of legitimately interested
+- I can focus on helping a highly curate group of legitimately interested people
+- I can still affect change for those willing to actually read what I create (fuck the rest)

+If I sound a little angry writing that list it is because I am.
+As much as I believe it was the right thing at the right time, I have come to really be angry with just where the state of "content consumers" has reached.
+In short, I would just rather not think about it.
+Just that alone stresses me out to no end.
+I have now fulfilled my observation that the more likely you are to hear from someone, the less likely you are to want to hear what they have to say.
+I'm pulling a TJ Hallowaychuk, who hardly does anything for open source a

 Aside from that, my wife and I have been sort of falling asleep with each other on the couch pretty much every night all cozy and snuggling together.
 This has been a good solid hour or more of Dopamine.
 Its almost like a date ever single day.
 I cannot overstate what a difference this makes in my stress levels.
 I'd figure it out if I didn't have her.
 In fact, I remember sort of comforting myself at night with a cozy couch and the perfect blanket and pillow.
 I prefer Doris, of course, but want to make sure that keeps happening no matter what.